How to polish a marble floor?

-Removing Stubborn Stains: Dampen Marble with water then apply a few drops of Sancitro gently rubbing in with a Stiff Bristled Brush and rising thoroughly, sometimes stubborn stains might require two or three applications.
+Removing Stubborn Stains: Dampen Marble with water then apply a few drops of a cleaning chemical, we recommend using Sancitro.
+Gently rub in with a Stiff Bristled Brush and rising thoroughly, sometimes stubborn stains might require two or three applications.

 Always ensure the surface is rinsed thoroughly to avoid damaging the Marble.